chocolateboy/box/README.md

     .map(it => it.split('.'))
     .tap(it => it.splice(1, 1))
     .then(it => it.join('.'))

+untar('package.tar.gz') // "package.gz"
 ```

 # DESCRIPTION

-Box puts a value in a container which exposes a minimal set of methods to
+Box puts a value in a container which exposes a handful of methods to
-facilitate piping the value through a series of functions.
+facilitate piping values through a series of functions.

 It provides a lightweight implementation of the [box pattern][], which allows
-the right-to-left flow of function composition to be declared with the
+the right-to-left flow of function composition to be expressed via the
 left-to-right syntax of method chaining familiar from jQuery, Lodash, promises
 etc.